 While in Lyon, a city highly reputed for its gastronomy, you may be interested in joining a guided food tour*.

 From Le Vieux Lyon to Fourviere basilica

 For less than 2€, we took the funicular (5), an old inclined railway from the 1850s that climbs to the impressive basilica.
-Make sure you take it from the right platform as there is another funicular going elsewhere on the left one.
+Make sure you take it from the right platform, as another funicular is going elsewhere on the left.
 You can also walk to the top of the hill, but it’s tiring: there are many stairs to climb!
 This option will considerably increase the time of this Lyon walking tour.
-However, it will take you around a park with great views of the city so it can be worth it if you feel like exercising!
-Check out the map here for the details on how to go walk to Fourviere.
+However, it will take you around a park with great city views, so it can be worth it if you feel like exercising!
+Check out the map here for the details on how to walk to Fourviere.